SayaniSinha97/HybridSNARK/README.md

 * For single-threaded measurements, set `RAYON_NUM_THREADS=1`.
 * For benchmark measurements, `RUSTFLAGS="-C target_cpu=native"` enables optimizations for the evaluator's CPU.
 * Benchmark timings are hardware-dependent and should therefore be interpreted relative to the machine on which the artifact is evaluated.
+* For accepted version of the paper, single-threaded experiments were performed on an Intel(R) Xeon(R) Silver 4214R CPU with 2.40GHz of clock frequency, 48 cores, and 128 GB RAM, running Ubuntu 22.04.